KevKibe/docindex/README.md

                     vector_store = vectorstore,
                     query = query,
                     top_k = "number of sources to retrieve",    # Default is 3
-                    rerank_model = "reranking model"            # Default is 'flashrank'  Other models available Docs:https://github.com/AnswerDotAI/rerankers
+                    pydantic_parser=True                        # Whether to use Pydantic parsing for the generated response (default is True) rerank_model = "reranking model"            # Default is 'flashrank'  Other models available Docs:https://github.com/AnswerDotAI/rerankers
                     )
 response